Study modes: Full-time, Part-time

 - Informatics Project Proposal

-- Introduction to Java Programming (for students who do not already meet the programming requirements for the taught masters)
+- Introduction to Java Programming or Computer Programming for Speech and Language Processing (for students who do not already meet the programming requirements for the taught masters)

 - Advanced Vision